 It’s wintertime again, and that means digging into your pantry for some warm hearty meals right out of a can.
-Whether that might be canned kidney beans to make a spicy chili, a small can of chicken noodle soup to warm you up, or a can of mixed vegetables to complete a meal, canned foods are a quick solution to the wintertime blues.
-How long do canned foods last?
+Whether that might be canned kidney beans to make a spicy chili, a small can of chicken noodle soup to warm you up, or a can of mixed vegetables to complete a meal.
+I’ve always found that canned foods are a quick solution to the wintertime blues.
+But when you’re checking out your food storage inventory, you might ask, how long do canned foods last?

-Not necessarily.
+It may not be necessary to discard foods when they reach their use-by date in every case.
 So, why is there an expiration date on the label if it’s still safe to ingest?
-Let’s take a look at how long canned foods can last, and knowing when it’s still safe to consume canned foods past their expiration dates.
+Let’s look at how long canned foods can last and understand when it’s still safe to consume them past their expiration dates.

 What Does the Expiration Date Actually Mean?